SalmaElshreif/RSA-HillCipher-Javafx/README.md

 JavaFX Program that consists of two processes Encryption & Decryption for every algorithm.

-Hill Cipher consists of 2*2 matrix & 3*3 matrix.
+Hill Cipher consists of 2 x 2 matrix & 3 x 3 matrix.